Shortage of tree experts hamper management of Hong Kong’s urban trees

 The decision highlights the limited development of Hong Kong’s arboriculture industry, despite signs of growth of in the past few years.

 Increasing public awareness of and interest in tree health means there are now more people interested in aboriculture.
-Organisations, such as the International Society of Arborists (ISA) Hong Kong Chapter, conduct school visits and host tree activity days for children, interested individuals, and families.
+Organisations, such as the International Society of Arboriculture (ISA) Hong Kong Chapter, conduct school visits and host tree activity days for children, interested individuals, and families.

 Ian Robinson, the vice-president of the ISA Hong Kong Chapter, says one of the reasons behind the shortage of tree experts is people’s perception of the field.